Grooming guide

 How often should I groom my Yorkie?

-Brush daily (or at least every other day).
+Brush daily or every other day.
 Bathe every 2-4 weeks.
-Professional groom every 4-8 weeks depending on coat length and style.
+Professional groom every 4-8 weeks depending on coat length.
 See the full care routine

 Can I use human shampoo on my Yorkie?